Austria: Former foreign minister (1987-95) Alois Mock dies.

 Ireland: Prime Minister Enda Kenny resigns.
-On June 14 Leo Varadkar is elected prime minister (57-50 with 45 abstentions) and names his cabinet including Simon Coveney as foreign minister and Paschal Donohoe as finance minister.
+On June 14 Leo Varadkar is elected prime minister (57-50 with 45 abstentions) and names his cabinet including himself as defence minister (Paul Kehoe remaining minister of state for defence), Simon Coveney as foreign minister, and Paschal Donohoe as finance minister.

 Spain: Prime Minister Mariano Rajoy survives a parliamentary no-confidence vote that is rejected 170-82, with 97 abstentions.

 Switzerland: Foreign Minister Didier Burkhalter announces his resignation, effective October 31.

 Brazil: Former governor of Rio Grande do Norte (2003-10) Wilma Maria de Faria dies.

 India: Former acting governor of Gujarat (1967, 1973) P.N.
 Bhagwati dies.

 Romania: The ministers of Prime Minister Sorin Grindeanu's government resign, but not Grindeanu himself.
 On June 21 parliament removes Grindeanu in a no-confidence vote (241-7).
 On June 26 the president designates Mihai Tudose as prime minister.
 On June 28 the new government is named with Adrian Tutuianu as defense minister and Ionut Misa as finance minister, other key posts being unchanged.
 On June 29 parliament approves the government (275-102) and it is sworn in.